IriLrnr/EvIBM/DETAILED.md

 	return((double) rand() / ((double) RAND_MAX + 1));
 }
 ```
-Maybe it would be better to use a more powerfull random number generator.

 Just passing by to remember the functions are docummented in the last section.

 ### Parameters <a name="parameters"></a>

 To begin the simulation, we have to tell the program what we want it to simulate, so in the main file we create an structure called `Parameters`, and set the initial values we want to

 ```c
 //in main
 info = Set_Parameters();